 Method of Storage

 Use the information you’ve gathered to estimate roughly when and how much they invested in cryptocurrency, and in which coins, while deducting dispositions.
 The more information you have the more accurate your estimate will be.
-In many cases, your estimate will be off by 50% or more, but at the very least it should help give you an idea if their current holdings are worth $5,000, $50,000, $500,000, or $5,000,000.
+In many cases, your estimate will be off by 75% or more prior to getting data from exchanges, banks, services, etc… and/or retaining blockchain forensics experts to review the situation, but at the very least it should help give you an idea if their current holdings are worth $5,000, $50,000, $500,000, or $5,000,000.

 Note: Nothing in this article is to be construed as legal, financial, or tax advice.